glrodasz/zendify/README.md

 # Zendify
-An mini platform for send tickets into Zendesk as a agent in behalf of the customer.
+An mini platform for sending tickets into Zendesk as an agent in behalf of the customer.

 ## Setup
 1. Create a [**Zendesk**](https://www.zendesk.com/register/#getstarted) account.